Thinker from Yehud

 The Thinker from Yehud is an archaeological figurine discovered during salvage excavations in the Israeli city of Yehud.
 The figurine, which sits atop a ceramic jug in a posture resembling Rodin's famous sculpture "The Thinker," dates back to the Middle Bronze Age II (c.
-1800–1600 BCE).
+1800–1600 BC).
 It was found in a tomb accompanied by various items, including daggers, spearheads, an axe head, a knife, two male sheep, and a donkey, all likely buried as offerings.
-After its discovery, the broken jug had to be stabilised and restored before being displayed in the Canaanite Galleries of the Israel Museum in Jerusalem.
+After its discovery, the broken jug had to be stabilised and restored before being displayed in the Canaanite Galleries of the Israel Museum in West Jerusalem.

 Discovery

 The Thinker from Yehud is an archaeological clay male figurine, which is a part of a vase and more specifically of a prochos.
 The find was revealed on 23 November 2016 in excavations carried out by the Authority in Yehud, a suburb of the city of Tel Aviv, just north of Ben Gurion Airport.
-According to Israeli archaeologists, the vase is a typical example of the Middle Bronze Age II (2200–1500 BCE) and dates back to around 1800–1600 BCE.
+According to Israeli archaeologists, the vase is a typical example of the Middle Bronze Age II (2200–1500 BC) and dates back to around 1800–1600 BC.